harshkind56/Instaclone_django/README.md

 ### Used PostgreSQL as a database, Redis as a cache, Celery for task queue and built a custom middleware
 ### Tested the APIs using Postman
 ## Features
-- Resgistering and logging to user account,
+- Registering and logging to user account,
 - posting photos
 - commenting and liking photos
 - following system